cpjobling/eg-259-cw-2013/README.md

 ### Recommended Approach

-You should fork this repository (you will need a GitHub account) ...
+You should fork this repository (you will need a GitHub account) then clone a local copy.
+You should set the "upstream" repository to <https://github.com/cpjobling/eg-259-cw-2013>.
+Full instructions are given here: <https://help.github.com/articles/fork-a-repo>.
+On a Mac, the easiest way to do this is from a Terminal window.
+On a Windows machine, you should download and install the [GitHub for Windows](http://windows.github.com/) client and use the GitHub (command line) shell.

 ### Submission and Assessment